cph-cachet/carp.sensing-flutter/packages/carp_communication_package/README.md

 import 'package:carp_communication_package/communication.dart';
 `````

 Before creating a study and running it, register this package in the
 [SamplingPackageRegistry](https://pub.dartlang.org/documentation/carp_mobile_sensing/latest/runtime/SamplingPackageRegistry.html).

 `````dart
   SamplingPackageRegistry().register(CommunicationSamplingPackage());
 `````

+See the `example.dart` file for a full example of how to set up a CAMS study protocol for this context sampling package.